-For all parts of this component, candidates write their answers in spaces provided in a question paper booklet.
+For all parts of this component, candidates write their answers in the spaces provided on the question paper.

 Dictionaries may not be used.

 The question paper is divided into 7 exercises.
 The exercises have different total mark allocations, and some are broken down into a series of sub-questions.
 Candidates should attempt all exercises.